 How to Pass the LEAB Police Exam

-The Law Enforcement Aptitude Battery (LEAB) is published by EB Jacobs and used by many Police departments in the U.S. Notable users include the Commonwealth of Massachusetts, the New York State Police and the New Jersey State Police.
+The Law Enforcement Aptitude Battery (LEAB) is published by EB Jacobs and used by many Police departments in the U.S. Notable users include the Commonwealth of Massachusetts, the New York State Police, parts of Pennsylvania and most of New Jersey.

 The 3-hour, 40-minute exam is made up of three challenging sections: Written Abilities Test, Work Styles Questionnaire, and Life Experience Survey.
 The Written Abilities Test consists of multiple-choice questions while other two are behavioral assessments.

 Written Abilities Test (WAT)